nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User request to iterate through previous commands executed
+1. User request to iterate through previous commands executed.
-2. System retrieves a list previously used command and displays it to the user Use case ends
+2. System retrieves a list previously used command and displays it to the user.
+Use case ends

 **Extensions**